 The independent front suspension is of the MacPherson strut type, incorporating coil springs and integral telescopic shock absorbers.
 The MacPherson struts are located by transverse lower suspension arms, which utilise rubber inner mounting bushes.
 The front hub carriers, which carry the wheel bearings, brake calipers and the hub/disc assemblies, are bolted to the MacPherson struts.
 The hub carriers are connected to the lower arms via balljoints attached to the hub carriers.
-A front anti-roll bar is fitted to all models.
-The anti-roll bar is rubber-mounted onto the subframe, and is connected to the lower arms via drop links.
+A front anti-roll bar is rubber-mounted onto the subframe, and is connected to the lower arms via drop links.